Targeted therapy for advanced melanoma

 Learn more about:

-The side effects of targeted therapy will vary depending on which drug you are given.
-Common side effects include fever, tiredness, joint aches and pains, nausea, rash and other skin problems, diarrhoea, liver inflammation, and high blood pressure.
+The side effects of targeted therapy will vary depending on which drugs you are given.
+Common side effects include fever, tiredness, joint pain, rash and other skin problems, loss of appetite, nausea and diarrhoea.

-Ask your treatment team for advice about dealing with any side effects.
+Ask your treatment team how you can deal with any side effects.

 Video: What is targeted therapy?